 Professional Standards

 Every RPP holder and member is an industry steward.
-Our Code of Conduct mandates five core commitments:
+The Code mandates five core commitments:

 -